Lavakumar814/Lucid-Growth-Task/README.md

 then I tried using the method mentioned in the given pdf and it was a deadend.
 But i got the results and this was a new learning curve for me and thankyou for providing me with this task.
 It would be fantastic if i got the role.
+And I got pushed to learn about the tutorial and documentation on openai and langchain for doing this I am proud that I got this far in the span of 2 days and i know i can do better with a proper guidance , so consider me for this role you won't regret it.